taketwo/llm-ollama/README.md

 ## Model aliases

-The same Ollama model may be referred by several names with different tags.
+The same Ollama model may be referenced by several names with different tags.
 For example, in the following list, there is a single unique model with three different names:

 ```bash
 ollama list